The Returns Management Process: How to Make the Most Out of Returns and Exchanges

 What Is Returns Management?

-Returns management goes beyond the final delivery and is not used for every customer order.
+Returns management, or reverse logistics, goes beyond the final delivery and is not used for every customer order.
+A returns management process is part customer support, part logistics, and part inventory management.

 Returns Management Process